ashwinassysh/ashwinassyshac.github.io/content/authors/admin/_index.md

     date_end: 2018-11-10
     summary: |
       Client: America Based Chemical Company – Offshore
       Project: Process improvement project in production support for SAP modulesby analyzing the incidents that were converted into change requests.
-‘Followthe sun’ delivery model was adopted by 80 consultants.
+‘Follow the sun’ delivery model was adopted by 80 consultants.
       - Reduced audit cost by 100$K per quarter by developing a product pricechange tracker to help client sourcing team and auditors.
       - Presented Development Life Cycle to Client’s CIO and IT Head, which wasappreciated by Project Manager.
       - Defined, recorded and presented metrics to senior leadership for optimizingmonthly project plan focused on team productivity.